The sex offenders register

 The sex offenders notification requirements is commonly known as the sex offenders’ register.
 This is a register containing the details of individuals convicted, cautioned or released from prison for a sexual offence against children or adults since 1997.

-The sex offenders register was established by the Sex Offenders Act 1997 (amended by the Sexual Offences Act 2003), but it is not retro-active.
-This means it does not include the names of those convicted of sexual offences before it came into effect.
+The sex offenders register was established by the Sex Offenders Act 1997 (amended by the Sexual Offences Act 2003), but it is usually not retro-active, save for specific exceptions.
+This means it does not generally include the names of those convicted of sexual offences before it came into effect on 1 September 1997.

 Is it only for registration of sexual offences relating to children?